 4. Mini English Angora Rabbit

 This little pet was originally known for its sweater making ability.
 Not all Angora rabbits are dwarf, and their regular size counterparts are anything but “regular” size.
 This bunny is known for its extremely soft and fluffy coat; which was once used to make sweaters.

-This breed has a tiny stature, but they require a lot of grooming to take care of their fur, which is prone to knot and mat quickly if it is not brushed regularly.
-They can also develop skin irritations and other hygiene issues, as well.
+This breed has a tiny stature, but they require a lot of grooming to take care of their fur, which is prone to knotting and matting quickly if it is not brushed regularly.
+They can also develop skin irritation and other hygiene issues, as well.

 5. Columbia Basin Pygmy Rabbit

 This dwarf rabbit is one of the rarest mini-bunnies in the world.
-In fact, there is no purebred Columbia Basin Pygmy’s left, but the breed does continue with crossbred rabbits.
+In fact, there are no purebred Columbia Basin Pygmies left, but the breed does continue with crossbred rabbits.
 Not only is this a very rare species, but it is also one of the smallest.
-Adults weigh in at a bite-size one pound.
+Adults weigh in at a bite-size 1 pound.